nlantz/Microprocessor/README.md

       git commit -a

 The -a is for "all" changes.
 This saves all your work to your local machine.
 Now we can upload our local saves to the internet.
 To so this write.

       git push origin master

+It will ask you for your user name and password.
+You will be prompted to enter a message.
+This is just notes so you can remember what you worked on.
+When you are finished writing notes press "ctrl x" to exit then "Y" for yes

+And thats it!
+You should be able to see your edits in the repo.